pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/install-verrazzano/install-verrazzano.md

 ## Task 1: Configure `kubectl` (Kubernetes Cluster CLI)

-Oracle Cloud Infrastructure (OCI) Cloud Shell is a web browser-based terminal, accessible from the Oracle Cloud Console.
-The Cloud Shell provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI and other useful tools (*Git, kubectl, helm, OCI CLI*) to complete the Verrazzano tutorials.
-The Cloud Shell is accessible from the Console.
-Your Cloud Shell will appear in the Oracle Cloud Console as a persistent frame of the Console, and will stay active as you navigate to different pages of the Console.

-You will use the *Cloud Shell* to complete this workshop.

 We will use `kubectl` to manage the cluster remotely using the Cloud Shell.
 It needs a `kubeconfig` file.
 This will be generated using the OCI CLI which is pre-authenticated, so there’s no setup to do before you can start using it.